BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [STARTING POSITIONS]

-[At the battle's start, the forces are yet to arrive — models are not deployed at the start of the game.
-Both players roll a D6.]
+[At the battle's start, the forces are yet to arrive â€” models are not deployed at the start of the game.
+Both players roll a
+D6.]

-[The player with the highest result chooses one of the long table edges to be their board edge — the opposing player has the opposite board edge as their board edge (see Special Rules later).]
+[The player with the highest result chooses one of the long table edges to be their board edge â€” the opposing player has the opposite board edge as their board edge (see Special Rules later).]

 [INITIAL PRIORITY]